sunilmanu/keras_imageclassifier_flask_deployment/README.md

 # FRONTEND (index.html)

-1)The title is "Image Classifier".
+1)The title of the html page is "Image Classifier".

 2)I created a form with a file type button which will upload the image from your local repository.